absalomedia/grav-theme-purity/README.md

 Purity runs Gulp to build the latest bleeding edge edition of Yahoo's [Pure CSS](http://www.purecss.io).
 The process is fairly simple.
 Once Node & Gulp have been installed inside /your/site/grav/user/themes/purity, run:

+	git submodule update --init --recursive

+This pulls the latest referenced edition of the Pure CSS repository.
+Then run:

 	gulp

 This will build a brand new pure.min.css file inside /your/site/grav/user/themes/purity/css